Tunetonic/TuneTonic/README.md

         a.
 Windows: start.bat
         b.
 Mac/Linux: startmac.sh
     5. Download the Expo Go app on your phone.
-    6. If the QR code is not available, wait until docker is finished loading
-    7. Scan the code on your phone.
+    6. Scan the code on your phone.
         a.
 If you have an iphone, go to the camera app and scan the QR code.
         b.
 If you have an android, open the Expo Go app and click on the local server.